itsnameeta/Project-2-ETL/README.md

 5. Visualisations/ graphs are in Visualisations folder

-6. The project report (Project Report.docx) is in word document and html file (index.html and intro.html)
+6. The project report (Project Report.docx) is in word document and html file (index.html and intro.html).
+***There is a placeholder for the data in the html page (for later purposes)